 Minimal activity business licenses can be renewed by payment of the annual $15 license fee to our office.

 To renew a standard business license, you must file and pay business tax to the Tennessee Department of Revenue using their electronic filing system called https://tntap.tn.gov/eservices.
 Once the tax is filed and paid, the Business Tax Office in City Hall is notified and will send you a copy of your new license.
 There is no fee to receive a renewed standard business license.
 The Tennessee Department of Revenue can be reached at (800)342-1003 or (615)253-0600 by telephone for questions or you may submit a request for assistance by email to firstname.lastname@example.org.

 Your tax period is based on when your business’ fiscal year ends.
 For most businesses, this is December 31st.
 Businesses who have a standard business license must file and pay their business tax to the Tennessee Department of Revenue no later than the fifteenth day of the fourth month following the end of their tax year.
 Your business license expires on the fifteenth day of the fifth month after the end of the upcoming tax year, so please ensure your taxes are filed and paid timely so that your business license can be renewed.

 Tennessee Department of Revenue

-For more information on Tennessee business tax law and other information relating to business tax, please visit the Tennessee Department of Revenue’s https://www.tn.gov/revenue/taxes/business-tax.html.
+For more information on Tennessee business tax law and other information relating to business tax, please visit the Tennessee Department of Revenue’s website. https://www.tn.gov/revenue/taxes/business-tax.html.